Stefan Yanev

+Stefan Dinchev Yanev (Стефан Динчев Янев; born 1 March 1960) is a retired Bulgarian brigade general and politician who served as Prime Minister of Bulgaria in 2021, leading a caretaker government.
+A political independent, he also served as Minister of Defence in 2017 and from 2021 to 2022.
+Yanev later founded the Bulgarian Rise party and served as Member of the National Assembly from 2022 to 2023.

 Early life

 He was born on 1 March 1960 in the Popovitsa, Plovdiv Province.
 In 1979, he graduated from the Technical High School of Electrical Engineering in Plovdiv.
-Yanev graduated from the artillery military school in Shumen (now a faculty of the Vasil Levski National Military University) and began building a career in the army in 1983, when he was appointed commander of an artillery platoon in Asenovgrad.
+Yanev graduated from the Georgy Dimitrov national military artillery school in Shumen (now a faculty of the Vasil Levski National Military University) and began building a career in the army in 1983, when he was appointed commander of an artillery platoon in Asenovgrad.
+During 1993 - 1996, he received education in Georgi Rakovski Military Academy.

 Military career

 Yanev was a commander of rocket artillery division in the 4th Army Artillery Regiment in Asenovgrad (1993–1996).

 Between 1996 and 1998 he was a senior expert in the International Cooperation Department of the Ministry of Defense.
 He worked as an analysis officer at the PfP Coordination Group's Planning and Programming Department in Belgium (1998–2000).
 From 2000 to 2001 he was a senior assistant chief in the Strategic Planning Department of the General Staff of the Bulgarian Army.

 Between 2001 and 2002 he was a state expert in the Euro-Atlantic Integration Directorate in the Ministry of Defense.
 Until 2004 he was head of a department in the Euro-Atlantic Integration Directorate in the Ministry of Defense.

 Yanev graduated from the National Defense University in Washington.

 From 2005 to 2007, he was Head of the Transformation Department at the NATO Counter-Terrorism Center in Ankara.

 From 2007–2010, he was the Director of the Defense Policy Directorate at the Ministry of Defense.

 On 1 July 2009, he was appointed Director of the Security and Defense Policy Directorate and awarded the rank of Brigadier General.

 On 3 May 2010 he was appointed Director of the Defense Policy Directorate, effective as of 25 May On 24 February 2011 he was relieved of his post, serving later as the military attaché to the United States.

 On 2 May 2014, he became the head of the Vasil Levski National Military University.
 He was relieved on the ninth of the following month, as well as dismissed from military service, as of 9 June 2014.